Gravitational Optomechanics: Photon-Matter Entanglement via Graviton Exchange

-One of the key {\it phenomenological} advantages is that the interpretation of a {\it graviton} as a quanta which mediates the gravitational force can be probed experimentally including the properties of spin-2 and spin-0 components of the graviton which is responsible for mediating the force.
+One of the key {\it phenomenological} advantages is that the interpretation of a {\it graviton} as a quanta which mediates the gravitational force can be probed experimentally (e.g., a massive graviton will have different degrees of freedom and will modify the potential/force), including the properties of the spin-2 and spin-0 components of the graviton which are responsible for mediating the force.
 The underlying mechanism has been analysed in detail within perturbative canonical quantum gravity~\citep{marshman2020locality,bose2022mechanism}, in the framework of the Arnowitt-Desse-Meissner (ADM) approach~\citep{danielson2022gravitationally}, as well as the path integral approach~\citep{christodoulou2022locally}.
 The QGEM protocol can also probe the quantum weak equivalence principle where both matter and gravity are treated at par~\citep{Bose:2022czr}, unlike any other existing experimental protocols where gravity is always treated classically.
 It can be used for quantum sensing~\citep{Toros:2020dbf} with foreseeable applications for probing new physics such as axions or fifth force, and other physics beyond the Standard Model~\citep{Barker:2022mdz}.

 At the very core of this simple, but powerful result, is the idea to test whether spacetime can mediate entanglement between the two quantum systems.
 However, instead of considering two matter-waves one could in principle also consider two massless particles such as photon pairs.
-While conceptually, simple photon-photon scattering via gravitational interaction poses a formidable experimental challenge for a laboratory experiment~\citep{barker1967gravitational,boccaletti1969photon}, another option is to consider hybrid matter-photon setups, with a photonic system gravitationally coupled to a heavy quantum system~\citep{whittle2021approaching}, generalising the situation of quantum field theory in a curved spacetime.
+While conceptually simple, photon-photon scattering via the gravitational interaction poses a formidable experimental challenge for a laboratory experiment~\citep{barker1967gravitational,boccaletti1969photon}.
+Another option is to consider hybrid matter-photon setups, with a photonic system gravitationally coupled to a heavy quantum system~\citep{whittle2021approaching}, generalising the situation of quantum field theory in a curved spacetime.
 Indeed, single-photon sources have in recent years enabled the experimental exploration of multi-mode interference and entanglement~\citep{fink2017experimental,restuccia2019photon,torovs2020revealing,torovs2022generation} within the context of quantum field theory in curved spacetime~\citep{wald1994quantum,brunetti2015advances}, a regime which can be thought of as a stepping stone towards a quantum theory of gravity.